|

 Allahabad, India

-Date of Web Publication | 7-Apr-2008 |
+Date of Web Publication7-Apr-2008

-Correspondence Address: D B Chandra Allahabad India
+D B Chandra

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

-How to cite this article: Chandra D B. Dacryo-rhinostomy in absence of SAC.
-Indian J Ophthalmol 1961;9:82-6 |
+Chandra D B. Dacryo-rhinostomy in absence of SAC.
+Indian J Ophthalmol 1961;9:82-6

 This operation in its original form was first practised and reported by H. Arruga in 1935.
 It aims at the re-establishment of tear drainage from the eye to the nose in cases in which the sac is absent, mostly due to an excision done earlier, leading to an intractable epiphora.
 It is especially indicated in educated and sensitive individuals whose constant epiphora has compelled them to carry a kerchief continuously in their hands also leading to a sense of inferiority besides the perpetual discomfort.